codeforkjeff/teams-chats-export/README.md

 The download step will open a browser window for you to authenticate.

 Files will be written to directories named `data` and `html` within the output directory.
+The `html` directory includes an `index.html` containing a listing of the chats.

 You can run the download step on your archive directory periodically to update the data.
 Previously downloaded data, including anything deleted on Teams since the last time you